Running Multiple Ingress Controllers

 Note: By default, if the

-kubernetes.io/ingress.class annotation is not set in an Ingress resource, the Ingress Controller will handle the resource.
+class is not set in a configuration resource, the Ingress Controller will handle the resource.
 This is controlled via the

 It is possible to run NGINX Ingress Controller and an Ingress Controller for another load balancer in the same cluster.
 This is often the case if you create your cluster through a cloud provider managed Kubernetes service that by default might include the Ingress Controller for the HTTP load balancer of the cloud provider, and you want to use NGINX Ingress Controller.

-To make sure that NGINX Ingress Controller handles particular Ingress resources, annotate those Ingress resources with the
+To make sure that NGINX Ingress Controller handles particular configuration resources, update those resources with the

 nginx or the value that you configured.

-When running NGINX Ingress Controller, you have the following options with regards to which Ingress resources it handles:
+When running NGINX Ingress Controller, you have the following options with regards to which configuration resources it handles:

 - Single-namespace Ingress Controller.
-You can configure the Ingress Controller to handle Ingress resources only from a particular namespace, which is controlled through the
+You can configure the Ingress Controller to handle configuration resources only from a particular namespace, which is controlled through the

 -watch-namespacecommand-line argument.
 This can be useful if you want to use different NGINX Ingress Controllers for different applications, both in terms of isolation and/or operation.

 - Ingress Controller for Specific Ingress Class.
 This option works in conjunction with either of the options above.
-You can further customize which Ingress resources are handled by the Ingress Controller by configuring the class of the Ingress Controller and using that class in your Ingress resources.
+You can further customize which configuration resources are handled by the Ingress Controller by configuring the class of the Ingress Controller and using that class in your configuration resources.
 See the section Configuring Ingress Class.

-Considering the options above, you can run multiple NGINX Ingress Controllers, each handling a different set of Ingress resources.
+Considering the options above, you can run multiple NGINX Ingress Controllers, each handling a different set of configuration resources.

 Note: all mentioned command-line arguments are also available as the parameters in the Helm chart.